 Duration: The duration refers to the length of time the offender is sentenced to serve in prison.
 The duration is found in the appropriate cell on the applicable Grid.
 For executed sentences, a range will also be provided.
 If the sentence is a stay of imposition, no duration will be pronounced at sentencing.
 If the probation is later revoked, a duration would be pronounced.

 Disposition: The disposition refers to the Guidelines recommendation for a probation or prison sentence.
-As explained further in How to Read the Grid, for cells in the shaded area of the Grid, the Guidelines recommend probation, and for cells in the non-shaded area of the Grid, the Guidelines recommend commitment to prison.
+For cells in the shaded area of the Grid, the Guidelines recommend probation, and for cells in the non-shaded area of the Grid, the Guidelines recommend commitment to prison.